MicrosoftDocs/visualstudio-docs/docs/ide/creating-applications-in-bi-directional-languages.md

 3. Console applications.
 Console applications do not include text support for bi-directional languages.
 This is a consequence of how Windows works with console applications.

-## Visual Studio Features That Are Fully Supported
+## Visual Studio features that are fully supported
  At design time in Visual Studio, you can use bi-directional languages in these ways:

 -   **Text entry** Visual Studio supports Unicode, so if your system is set to the appropriate locale and input language, you can enter text in Arabic or Hebrew.
 (Arabic support includes Kashida and Diacritics.)